SirWaffle/Hallucinator/README.md

 - ability to write out / load in json configs for common sets of command line options, which can be overriden via commandline. nice to use for creating various sets of parameters for different genreation techniques
 - addition of mixed precision mode to save more memory ( but the output isnt very good yet )
 - more options for where / how often output gets saved and written
-- removal of video generation from scripts to reduce clutter ( i use external tools for this )
+- removal of video generation and image feedback scripts, to reduce clutter while i am learning this system ( i use external tools for this )
 - stats, memory usage logging
 - clip analysis logging which may or may not be correct
-- cut method modifications for higher res images
+- cut method modifications for higher res images and different generative patterns

 ## roadmap
+- integration of more models and methods for generation
 - masking to prevent modifications in certain places, masking to provide specific prompts in certain locations
-- integration via plugins to art programs for itneractive generation
+- integration via plugins to art programs for interactive generation
 - interactive server mode for a dedicated interactive instance on a local machine